Are you looking to elevate the level of your interpreting skills?

 For a PINRA application, you need the following information:

-- Workshop Description and Agenda: Available as Google Doc.
+Workshop Flyer, Description and Agenda: Available as Google Doc.
 You can download this page to include with your PINRA application.

 The registration form will provide you a link to enroll in a free Canvas course.
 It will also ask for optional demographic information which will be helpful for the CATIE Center in evaluating the effectiveness of these resources for supporting the diversity of novice interpreters who are entering the interpreting field.